-Our first priority is always the safety and well-being of our customers, followed closely by excellent customer service.
-To make sure we meet your expectations it is important that you know what EAF and your policy can do for you;
+Our first priority is to ensure you have access to optimal care and doctors who will work with your best clinical outcome as priority.
+To make sure we meet your expectations it is important that you know what the assistance team and your policy can do for you;

 - We will work with your best medical interest at the centre of every decision we make.